-By the 1980s Pop and celebrity culture had shifted from its nascent novelty in the 1960s to a more ubiquitous and glossier feature of mass American culture, lending Warhol’s later work a more nebulous quality as his symbols drift between subject and object.
-Contrasting with Warhol’s early Pop works, mediated by the industrial technique of screen-printing, the works from this period have more brushstroke qualities and a rejuvenating shift in his colour palette.
-Citrus and pastel tones along with a greater balance of colour highlight the progression and maturity of Warhol’s later compositions, though maintaining his trademark cheek.
+By the 1980s, Pop and celebrity culture had shifted from its nascent novelty in the 1960s to a more ubiquitous and glossier feature of mass American culture, lending Warhol’s later work a more nebulous quality as his symbols drift between subject and object.
+Contrasting with Warhol’s early Pop works, mediated by the industrial technique of screen-printing, the works from this period have more brushstroke qualities and a rejuvenating shift in his color palette.
+Citrus and pastel tones along with a greater balance of color highlight the progression and maturity of Warhol’s later compositions, though maintaining his trademark cheek.

 The premature death of the artist at the age of 58 marked an abrupt end to a period of radical experimentation, discoveries, and collaborations.
 Nonetheless, Warhol’s later years opened novel paths that have become crucial to our understanding of contemporary art today.